Profile

 • Other activities as planned from time to time

-• Regular communication from the College is initiated by -
+Communication from the College is initiated by -

-• Weekly Newsletter - most weeks
+• Weekly Newsletter - three times a Term

 • Mid Semester and End Semester reports on Student's Progress